phoqe/havelock/README.md

   });
 ```

-### Decrypt data (macOS only)
+### Decrypt data

-Havelock supports decrypting data such as passwords and credit cards, note that this is a macOS only feature at the moment, Windows and Linux support will arrive momentarily.
+Havelock supports decryption of encrypted passwords and credit cards numbers, here’s an example of decrypting a password from the `logins` table in the `Login Data` file of the `Default` profile of Google Chrome:

 ```js
 const havelock = require("havelock");